Emotional music plays.

 Man With Slicked-Back Dark Hair and Hazel Eyes:

-I began to go through this expungement process and every step costs money, every step takes time.
+I began to go through this expungement process, every step costs money, every step takes time.

 Woman With Straight Blonde Hair and Brown Eyes: